Guillaume Henri Dufour: Career

 In addition to serving in the position of General in 1847 due to the Sonderbund War, the Federal Assembly appointed him to the same position in August 1849 due to the Baden Revolution, on 27 December 1856 due to the Neuchâtel Crisis, and in 1859 due to the Second Italian War of Independence.

 In 1850 the mountaineer and topographer Johann Coaz served as his private secretary.

+From 1861, he was the honorary president of the Swiss Geodetic Commission a commission of the Swiss Academy of Natural Sciences.
+This commission was created during the publication of the Dufour map, and its initial work contributed to the design of the Topographic Atlas of Switzerland.
+In 1861, Johan Jacob Baeyer proposed the creation of the Central European Arc Measurement, whose objective was to redetermine anomalies in the shape of the Earth using precise geodetic surveys combined with gravimetry.
+The aim was to figure out the geoid using gravimetric and leveling measurements to derive an accurate understanding of the Earth ellipsoid while taking vertical deflections into account.

 In 1863 he was part of a committee with Gustave Moynier, Henry Dunant, Louis Appia and Théodore Maunoir that discussed Dunant's ideas for the creation of a voluntary care organization for the assistance of the wounded in battle.
 Dunant's vision and the committees work ultimately led to the foundation of the International Red Cross, presided by Dufour.
 The following year he presided over the international conference which framed the First Geneva Convention as to the treatment of the wounded in time of war.

 On 16 July 1875, 60,000 persons participated at Dufour's burial at Cimetière de Plainpalais in Geneva.